tolgayilmaz86/MuscleMemoryTrainer/README.md

 ## Testing

-The project uses **pytest** with 105+ tests covering configuration, algorithms, and utilities.
+The project uses **pytest** with 155+ tests covering configuration, calibration, telemetry, algorithms, and utilities.

 ```powershell
 # Run all tests